zac7777/Entropy/Entropy/Classes/Dancer.md

 HP: 3d6 + 2 * Insight
 AP: 4 + Endurance

-*The Sequence:* whenever an attack or spell misses you, if the target is within 10m, you may activate an attack move targeting that creature that costs less than 3 AP for free
+*The Sequence:* whenever an attack or spell misses you, if the source is within 10m, you may activate an attack move targeting that creature that costs less than 3 AP for free
 ###### Moves
-*Gloves off:* 1 AP, put an equipped glove into storage, the next spell you cast has a +2 to it's minimum roll, this may only be activated once per turn
+*Predetermine:* 1 AP, tell your GM exactly what moves you will activate this turn, as long as you perform these moves exactly as explained, you gain -10 Accuracy and +2 DT to slicing until your next turn.
+If at any point the described sequence is not replicated, you are Knocked and gain vulnerability to mental damage until your next turn, losing the Accuracy and DT bonus described before

-*Leap:* 2 AP, move 5m in any direction, ignoring anything on the floor, your next attack this turn has +20 accuracy, this may only be activated up to twice per turn
+*Wide Spin:* 5 AP, you may activate any attack that costs 3 AP or less and would only target one creature for free, instead it targets every creature it's valid for it to target and the damage roll has advantage ( within range and any other requirements ).

-*Surprise elbow:* 3 AP, Melee Range + 1m, 1d6 bludgeoning damage, if this is not the first attack action you made this turn the target is immobilised until your next turn
+*Finale:* 7 AP, Melee Range + 1m, Insight d10 slicing damage, this can only target a creature that you have damaged 5 times this combat

-Accuracy: +30
+Accuracy: +14
-Critical: 0
+Critical: +8

 #### Level 2: